-The Belgian interior minister said three people were dead after a shooting occurred at the Jewish Museum of Belgium in Brussels on Saturday.
+The Belgian interior minister said three people were dead after a shooting at the Jewish Museum of Belgium in Brussels on Saturday.

 Belgian Interior Minister Joelle Milquet explained to Bel RTL that a person wearing a backpack drove up to the museum entrance, quickly went inside and started shooting before quickly fleeing the scene in the same car, reports CNN.